 But nonetheless, the option to get Canva to print your items is a great one to have, and there isn’t currently a similar feature available from Visme.

 Try Canva Pro for free – for 30 days

 Canva are currently making a 30-day free trial of Canva Pro available to Style Factory readers.
 This gives you full access to all the Canva Pro features and assets for several weeks, and lets you export all your designs too.
 You can access this extended trial by clicking here — but please note that this offer will be available for a limited period only.

 Like a lot of other SaaS (software as a service) products, Canva and Visme both offer a range of apps that add functionality or provide integrations with other popular services.

 In Canva, you’ll find these in its ‘app directory,’ pictured below.

-The apps on offer from Canva are mainly to do with adding special effects to your images, or retouching them, but there are also some handy apps available for putting your images inside device frames (i.e., inside an iPhone, on a tablet etc.), or creating product mockups using them.
+Many of the apps on offer from Canva are to do with adding special effects to your images, or retouching them, but there are also some handy apps available for putting your images inside device frames (i.e., inside an iPhone, on a tablet etc.), or creating product mockups using them.

 The Canva integrations help you import images or videos from other apps into the tool.
 For example, you can connect your Canva account to services like Google Photos, YouTube, Facebook and Google Maps, and incorporate content from those into your designs.